athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  You can't reduce venture investing to just numbers on a scorecard.
 Otherwise anybody could do it.
 There's a whole lot of intangibles to consider.

-**Stephen:** That's precisely what I wanted to double click on.
+**Stephen:** That's precisely what I wanted to double-click on.
 What intangibles should I be looking for?

 **STEVE:**  Leadership.
 Leadership is the key.
 We want to invest in superstar leaders above all else.
 So I'm looking for things like a strong personality, big ambition, supreme confidence.
 And that's where Steve wins.

 **Stephen:**  But are any of those things justified?
 Steve's actual track record is pretty mediocre.
-Where does his confidence comes from?
+Where does his confidence come from?
 Feels totally unearned to me.

 **STEVE:** I don't see your point.
 Charisma is charisma.
 Winners are winners.